 Gold Shiner Flash ~ Hole-In-One Skirt.
 These skirt strands have highly-reflective gold and pale green crystals that light up and shine in clear water.
 A matching swatch of crinkle flash Mylar is tied in, and the pattern is topped off with a golden black fish scale accent.
 There's a lot more green and gold sparkle in this skirt in the water than the photo can show.

 Natural Frog ~ Hole-In-One Skirt.
 Great around lily pads and pond scum.
 Hollow rubber frogs and soft plastic toads have become a recent trend for fishing thick grass the last few years.
 Hollow frogs are often nudged or bounced along with the rod tip in order to impart some semblance of natural movement.
 Soft plastic toads are often kept moving, reeled or "buzzed" slowly across the surface of a congested grassy area.
-Many of these lures are colored to resemble natural frogs and toads - and so is this new frog /toad colored skirt that's perfect for buzzbaits, spinnerbaits and jigs fished around lily pads, grass and frog filled areas.
+Many of these lures are colored to resemble natural frogs and toads - and so is this frog /toad colored skirt that's perfect for buzzbaits, spinnerbaits and jigs fished around lily pads, grass and frog filled areas.
 It's Natural Frog.

 Pale Alewife ~ Hole-In-One Skirt.
 The alewife is a baitfish species in the shad family.
 State fisheries managers have stocked alewives in many bass waters, and it occurs naturally in Atlantic tidal rivers, running up them to freshwater to spawn.
 The alewife is also called the sawbelly because of a ridge of sharp serrated scales on the edge of their bellies.